cockroachdb/docs/v2.1/create-and-manage-users.md

 See [Client Connection Parameters](connection-parameters.html) for more details.

-Currently, only the `root` user can create users.
+Currently, only members of the `admin` role can create users.
+By default, the `root` user belongs to the `admin` role.

 {{site.data.alerts.callout_info}}
 Password creation is supported only in secure clusters for non-<code>root</code> users.
 The <code>root</code> user must authenticate with a client certificate and key.